Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 #### Patent Retaliation in GPLv3

 On another note, some licenses also include a so-called _patent retaliation clause_, this penalizes a user (of the software) who would sue a contributor (i.e. author) or another user of the open-source project for patent infringement.
-In which case, the license is terminated and the plaintiff (i.e. the suing party) loses all their rights under the license including any patents granted [7].¹
+In which case, the license is terminated and the plaintiff (i.e. the suing party) loses all their rights under the license including any patent licenses granted [7].¹

 Two examples of licenses that include a patent retaliation clause are Apache and GPLv3.² GPLv3 states that you may not impose any restrictions on the rights granted by the license, and if you violate the license, your rights provided by the license are terminated [6].